tribeofai/workshops/README.md

 ## The Plan

-- You will be grouped into squads - each squad member is your learning teammate and will help understand the content and stay motivated.
+- You will be grouped into teams - each team member will help understand the content and stay motivated.
 - You will learn in week-long sprints.
 For those of you, who are not familiar with Scrum, a sprint is just a time-boxed iteration of effort.
 - At the beginning of each sprint, we will have a sprint planning, where we will decide on your sprint goal and tasks required to achieve this goal.
 - During the sprint, you will work on online courses, Kaggle competitions or portfolio building projects based on your goal for the sprint.
 - At the end of each sprint, we will have a sprint review, where you will present how well you have managed to achieve your goal.
 - After each sprint (after the sprint review, but before the sprint planning), we will have a sprint retrospective, where we try to improve your learning process.
-- You will receive support from and provide support to other squads, which will be learning similar things, just at a different level.
+- You will receive support from and provide support to other teams, which will be learning similar things, just at a different level.
 - You will have fun!

 ## The Classes